SLIM-AL/poke-challenge/README.md

    - 20k for 60 unique species.
    - 40k for 80 unique species.
    - 80k for 100 unique species.
  - Starter Pokémon are randomized based on the game seed.
-There is still one grass, water, and fire starter, and they will be chosen from the gen 1-3 starters.
+There is still one grass, water, and fire starter, chosen from the gen 1-3 starters.
+IVs and Natures are the same for each starter, and are based on the game seed.
  - Move tutors give the player a random TM instead.
 Purchasable, winnable, and gift TMs are randomized.
  - Overworld Pokémon (e.g. Snorlax, Articuno) can't be caught.
  - Gym leaders give the player a Rare Candy in addition to a TM upon earning a badge.